chickensoft-games/chickensoft_site/blog/2023-04-26-gdscript-vs-csharp/index.md

 - ✅ You prefer static typing.
 - ✅ You prefer curly braces over whitespace-delimited syntax.
 - ✅ You need access to mature developer tooling: linting, custom analyzers, and source generation.
-- ✅ You want additional performance without resorting to a systems language.
+- ✅ You want additional performance without resorting to a systems language like C++.
 - ✅ You need access to the vast library of .NET packages.
-- ⚠️ You don't need to export to iOS or web — yet.
-[While C# Android export is being tested][csharp-android-export] in the latest releases, support for exporting to iOS and web are still planned for future releases.
-You can [track the progress here][csharp-mobile].
+- ⚠️ You don't need to export to the web — yet.
+You can [track the progress here][csharp-web].
 - ❌ You don't need to integrate with any GDExtensions.
 Currently, Godot does not generate C# bindings for GDExtensions, meaning you cannot call a GDExtension from C#.
-You can work around this by calling into GDScript from C# if you are willing to incur the performance penalty.
+You can work around this by calling into GDScript from C# if you are willing to incur a slight performance penalty.

 :::